What is bokashi composting?

 8. It isn’t seasonal

-The bokashi process is successful throughout the year.
+This system is successful throughout the year.
 The pre-compost takes a little longer to fully breakdown during the colder winter months.
-However, you’re not likely to be planting on it in the middle of winter so you can probably happily leave it for a few extra weeks.
+However, you’re not likely to be planting in the middle of winter so you can probably happily leave it for a few extra weeks.
 You can continue the process of collecting, fermenting and burying your food waste 365 days a year.

 9. Negligible greenhouse gases emitted